learn-co-students/js-libraries-readme-wdf-000/README.md

 ## Intro

-A JavaScript library is prewritten JavaScript code that allows for easy integration to streamline your own code base
+A JavaScript library is prewritten JavaScript code that allows for easy integration to streamline your own code base.

 There are many JavaScript libraries designed for different purposes.
 Jasmine is the library we use for writing tests.
 D3.js is a library for data visualization, Bootstrap has a JavaScript library for adding animations and effects to our sites, Node.js is a library for writing server side JavaScript.